Consumer medicine information

 Haemorrhage.

-Serious haemorrhagic events, including fatal events, have occurred in the combined safety database of 1040 patients with hematologic malignancies treated with Calquence monotherapy.
-Major haemorrhage (Grade 3 or higher bleeding events, serious, or any central nervous system events) occurred in 3.6% of patients, with fatalities occurring in 0.1% of patients.
-Overall, bleeding events including bruising and petechiae of any grade occurred in 46% of patients with haematological malignancies.
+Serious haemorrhagic events, including fatal events, have occurred in the combined safety database of 1478 patients with haematological malignancies treated with Calquence monotherapy.
+Major haemorrhage (Grade 3 or higher bleeding events, serious, or any central nervous system events) occurred in 5.5% of patients, with fatalities occurring in 0.1% of patients.
+Overall, bleeding events including bruising and petechiae of any grade occurred in 46.1% of patients with haematological malignancies.

 The mechanism for the bleeding events is not well understood.
 Use of antithrombotic agents concomitantly with Calquence may increase the risk of haemorrhage.
 In Calquence clinical trials, 3% of patients taking Calquence without antithrombotic agents experienced major haemorrhage.
 The addition of antithrombotic agents increased the percentage to 4.3%.
 Consider the risks and benefits of antithrombotic agents when co-administered with Calquence.
 Patients should be monitored for signs of bleeding.
 Consider the benefit-risk of withholding Calquence for 3-7 days pre- and post-surgery depending upon the type of surgery and the risk of bleeding.